 Pine Cone Cake Bites

 Cake pop filling is transformed into realistic glittery pine cones in this 3 ingredient, no bake project.
 A chocolate mold makes these treats fool proof and edible copper dust dresses them up for a bit of elegance.
-Use Cakegirls Cake Pop Recipe or your own favorite cake pop recipe to fill these yummy treats.
+Use our easy Cake Pop Recipe for the filling or even crushed brownies for a quick choice.
+Either way, these no muss, no fuss treats will be the hit of your fall party

 STEP 1: COAT THE MOLD